Can You Smoke on a Private Jet? What the Rules Actually Say and Why Most Operators Still Say No

 6. Can Pilots Smoke?

-Professional operators prohibit cockpit smoking entirely.
+Professional operators universally prohibit smoking in the cockpit.

 Reasons include: